markkose/Li-ion-Battery-Modeling/README.md

   <img src="sim3.png" alt="drawing" width="750"/>
 </p>

-The diffusion phenomena are estimated via HPPC depending on the temperature, current and SOC variation and they are modeled by 2RC branches as shown below.
+The diffusion phenomena are estimated via HPPC depending on the temperature, current and SOC variations and they are modeled by 2RC branches as shown below.

 <p align="center">
   <img src="sim4.png" alt="drawing" width="750"/>